 The facility will be built east of the Michael F. Sorrell Center for Health Science Education along Emile Street.

-Major gifts from Ruth and Bill Scott, The Lozier Foundation and Joe Williams were the driving force behind the project, which will be paid for by private donations with no state funds used.
+Major gifts from Ruth and Bill Scott and The Lozier Foundation were the driving force behind the project, which will be paid for by private donations with no state funds used.

 - Home to: UNMC College of Pharmacy.